-

 Antibiotic Stewardship

-The Washington State Office of Rural Health (WA-SORH) supports Rural and Critical Access Hospitals in the collection and submission of the NHSN Antibiotic Stewardship Survey as well as participation in the University of Washington Center for Stewardship in Medicine tele-antimicrobial program.
+The Washington State Office of Rural Health (WA-SORH) supports Rural and Critical Access Hospitals (CAHs) in the collection and submission of the NHSN Antibiotic Stewardship Survey as well as participation in the University of Washington Center for Stewardship in Medicine tele-antimicrobial program.

 These health care systems also care for a high proportion of older adults and individuals with chronic illnesses—populations that are particularly vulnerable to infections.
 By optimizing antibiotic use, hospitals can reduce the risk of complications from resistant organisms and improve patient safety across the board.